nodejs/node/doc/guides/diagnostic-tooling-support-tiers.md

 criteria considered might be:

 * If the tool fits into a key category as listed below.
-* Whether the tool is actively used by the community.
+* Whether the tool is actively used by the ecosystem.
 * The availability of alternatives.
 * Impact to the overall ecosystem if the tool is not working.
 * The availability of reliable test suite that can be integrated into our CI.